Do you need a post-conviction attorney to reopen an old criminal case or to challenge your case on appeal?

 These challenges to convictions in New York State involve motions to vacate convictions under Section 440 of the Criminal Procedure Law.
 (CPL § 440.10, especially CPL § 440,10(1)(h).
 This is commonly called a 440 motion.

 Although I am often unable to mount a successful challenge to a conviction, I have established a strong record of success in this area, and I have reopened many cases.
 The following are examples of what I have done in the past.
 However, these examples do not guarantee that I will be successful in your case.
 The chances of success depend upon the facts of each case and the application of the law to those facts.

 Since Padilla was issued, we have had a great deal of success in this area.
-I do not update the website with our successes every year, but as of 2019 we have helped 100 immigrants obtain help with their old criminal cases so that they can avoid deportation or obtain immigration benefits they could not get before.
+I do not update the website with our successes every year, but as of 2019 we have helped 100 immigrants obtain assistance with their old criminal cases so that they can avoid deportation or obtain immigration benefits they could not get before, like citizenship or a green card.
 In the past we have described some of these case which are listed here:

 In 2011 and in 2012, we have vacated a deportable assault conviction in Nassau County and were able to negotiate a plea of guilty to non-deportable offense.
 We vacated a gun conviction in Kings County and were able to get the charges dismissed.
 In Queens County, our federal court litigation led to a settlement of the case, which involved a vacatur of a conviction for possession with intent to sell, and we were able to negotiate a plea of guilty to a controlled-substance offense that would allow the defendant to receive a waiver and be eligible for citizenship.
 We had a similar result in New York County, where a sale charge was vacated and a new plea entered to possession of a particular weight.
 We also won an appeal of a Padilla motion in the Appellate Term and we earned the defendant the right to an evidentiary hearing on the motion.
 We are still waiting for the result on that case.